-This durable set will last a long time, while looking good.
+This durable set will last a long time while looking good.
 The impact-bonded base provides fast, even heating while the long handles are designed to be ergonomic and to provide a secure grip, even when the pan is full of hot food.
 The handles are double-riveted for security.

 There are fill lines inside the pan, so you can add a precise amount of liquid or food without pulling out measuring cups.
-The covers have straining holes that lime up with the pour spouts, so you can drain your noodles or vegetables without hunting for a strainer.
+The covers have straining holes that line up with the pour spouts, so you can drain your noodles or vegetables without hunting for a strainer.

-The set includes an 8 inch frying pan, a 10 inch frying pan, a 1 1/2 quart sauce pan with lid, a 2 1/2 quart sauce pan with lid, a 3 quart sauté pan with lid, and a 6 quart stock pot with lid.
+The set includes an 8-inch frying pan, a 10-inch frying pan, a 1 1/2 quart saucepan with lid, a 2 1/2 quart saucepan with lid, a 3 quart sauté pan with lid, and a 6-quart stockpot with lid.
 The lids are made from tempered glass, so you can see what’s cooking.

 The cookware can be used in the oven or under the broiler, and the pans and lids are dishwasher safe for easy cleaning.

 Oven and dishwasher safe